 FHA lending also allows you to get your entire down payment from a relative or close friend.
 The person who offers you the gift needs to write a letter stating that the money is a gift and does not need to be repaid.
-FHA loan limits were raised so this allows first time house buyers to borrow more depending upon which county they are purchasing a home in.
+FHA loan limits were raised so this allows first-time house buyers to borrow more depending upon which county they are purchasing a home in.

 Fannie Mae Eligibility

 Financing guaranteed by Fannie Mae are generally not as forgiving on their credit and down payment standards as FHA loans.
 That is the reason that many first-time home buyers with limited credit and down payment go with FHA loans.

 Fannie Mae generally requires a minimum FICO of 620 to get a fixed-rate mortgage.
 If you want an adjustable-rate mortgage, you need to have a 640-credit score.